Ethics & Sustainability

 Young in the Mountains was founded on the idea that being an artist isn’t about the work you produce, but the way that you live your life.
 Founder Mariele Ivy grew up appreciating and learning from outdoor spaces and exploring and creating art inspired by her surroundings.
 As the company has grown we have worked hard to ensure that every part of our art, work process, and jewelry is reflective of those core values.
 Because of these experiences connecting with the natural world and the great appreciation we have for these spaces, we as a company recognize that it is incredibly important to have a better understanding of our performance in relation to the natural world.

-The jewelry industry has made massive efforts in the last two decades to transition away from the harmful practices that were once commonplace within the industry.
-There are many industries that can probably learn from the efforts that have been made in large by the industry into their own practices.
-At YITM, we have worked hard to keep up with advancements and evolve with the ever-changing research and discoveries that are being made.
+We have worked hard to keep up with advancements and evolve with the ever-changing research and discoveries that are being made.
 As a company, we pride ourselves on using ethically sourced diamonds, recycled 14K gold, and US Mined Inlay stones.

 We believe it is imperative that we continue best practices in regard to ensuring that the story behind your piece is equally as beautiful as the piece itself.